nic-dgl104-winter-2024/rrj-BasranS/CONTRIBUTING.md

 For this issue, I need to integrate the Singleton pattern into our React Native app.
 This pattern ensures that only one instance of a specific class exists in the entire application, which is beneficial for managing shared resources efficiently.
 By implementing the Singleton pattern, we can guarantee consistency and prevent resource wastage in our app.

-### Contributors
+### 🤝 Contributors

 * Baljit Singh
 * Anjitha Karuthara Balakrishnan
 * Sandhya Basran

-### Work Done
+### ✅ Work Done

 1. I choose this issue, by filtering with some labels and then, fork and clone it into my machine.
-2. After that, I create a branch with name react_native_development.
+2. Next, I made a separate area for working on this specific problem called "react_native_development."
-3. For this issue , I submit two pull request, one is my individual work
+3. For this issue , I submit two pull request, one is my individual work and another is group work.
-4. The second pull request is our group work as we are three working together on this issue
+4. We meet and talked about the feedback had made about our first pull request and address that changes to create a new PR.
+5. Then, I commit and push the work to Github.

+#### *The new Pull request is submitted from my forked repository*

 ### ✨ Old pull request outcome

-The provided outcome is given by Sandhya Basran as an outcome for the initial pull request under file name "Mysingleton.js" along with a descriptive file which was "contribution.md" to specify everything about react- native and singleton.
+The provided is an outcome for the initial pull request under file name ["Mysingleton.js"](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/78/files#diff-9661ab57d9f2b6c54092f1932b3648dc02ff052090b0e38776bd9615873382b9) along with a descriptive file which was ["contribution.md"](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/78/files#diff-d71aa3d73d3ffd03dc7f7c6f82b7bdbf959553dcf9a6ea49a29de26298515cfa) to specify everything about react- native and singleton.

 ```javascript
 class MySingleton {